Characterization of non-linear Besov spaces: Introduction

 It is remarkable that by linear methods like atomic decompositions, cf.~\cite{Scharf2012}, or wavelet expansions, cf.~\cite{Triebel2004}, we are able to prove a non-linear result for curves taking values in a metric space.
 Additionally, let us remark that we could only prove the result by abstract tensorization techniques for Besov functions taking values in nuclear spaces, which does not help for the general case since no sufficiently strong embedding results into nuclear spaces exist: therefore abstract tensorization is unfortunately not useful here and we had to look for more direct approaches.
 Furthermore, notice that our proof provides many more interesting discrete characterizations depending on the applied atomic or wavelet representation.

-The motivation to consider functions from the internal $[0,1]$ to a metric space~$E$ comes from potential applications in stochastic analysis, the theory of stochastic processes and data science.
-Indeed, in these areas one frequently deals with (random) functions from a time internal, here normalized to $[0,1]$, taking values in a possibly non-linear space.
-An example of such a function is a ``rough path'' in the sense of T. Lyons, which is a path from an interval to the free nilpotent group generated by the step-$N$ signatures, see \cite{Friz2010}.
+The motivation to consider functions from the interval $[0,1]$ to a metric space~$E$ comes from potential applications in stochastic analysis, the theory of stochastic processes and data science.
+Indeed, in these areas one frequently deals with (random) functions from a time interval, here normalized to $[0,1]$, taking values in a possibly non-linear space.
+An example of such a function is a ``rough path'' in the sense of T. Lyons, which is a mapping from an interval into the free nilpotent group generated by the step-$N$ signatures, see \cite{Friz2010}.

 In the last part of this article we present embedding results showing how Besov spaces embed into $p$-variation spaces and vice versa, both again consisting of functions with values in a general metric space.
 Note for example: if the target space is a complete metric group with left- or right-invariant metric, then our results actually allow to define a complete metric on metric group valued Besov curves and to characterize the so obtained metric space discretely via a sequence space of metric group valued sequences.
-In combination with our Besov-p-variation embedding results, this allow to derive fundamental results of rough path theory in a Besov space setting such as the continuity of the solution map of rough differential equations~\cite{Lyons1998} or Lyons--Victoir's extension theorem~\cite{Lyons2007a}, cf.~\cite{Liu2018}, which were classically proven in H\"older-type or $p$-variation distances.
+In combination with our Besov--p-variation embedding results, this allow to derive fundamental results of rough path theory in a Besov space setting such as the continuity of the solution map of rough differential equations~\cite{Lyons1998} or Lyons--Victoir's extension theorem~\cite{Lyons2007a}, cf.~\cite{Liu2018}, which were classically proven in H\"older-type or $p$-variation distances.
 Here the discrete characterization of non-linear Besov spaces seems to be crucial and, moreover, Besov norms are particularly useful due to their smoothness properties, for instance, to construct unique rough path extensions with minimal Besov norms, see \cite{Liu2018}.
 Hence, the discrete characterization of non-linear Besov space paves the way for a novel full-fledged Besov theory of rough paths.

 Further possible applications include delicate regularity questions for (infinite dimensional space valued) stochastic processes, cf.~\cite{Kamont1997b} or~\cite{Veraar2009}, regularity of data streams, cf. \cite{Rosenbaum2011}, and applications to Besov versions of the theory of regularity structures, cf.~\cite{Hairer2017}.